lpaulmp/k8s-helm/README.md

 Following the order in the Makefile makes the process run in order.

 #### Create the helmfiles
-In the directory there are two files one containing the dev and the other stage environments:
+In the directory there are two environments one containing the dev and the other stage environments, the example include a secret encrypted and a value passed to as part of the of the image.

+Following the Make targets get a helm chart deployed by helmfile